BendyLand/blinstall/README.md

 # blinstall

+*This project is in its beginning stages and is not functional.*

-A cross platform GUI installer generator written in C++.
+A cross platform GUI installer generator written in C++!

 ## License